sdclibbery/tradr/README.md

 x Candle opacity from volume
-x Remove balances and transfers tables from DB, and tracker.js etc, and gdax-transfers/gdax-accounts etc x Tidy price batch tracking into recorder.js
-* Switch from EUR to GBP as primary quote currency across the board x Home page
+x Remove balances and transfers tables from DB, and tracker.js etc, and gdax-transfers/gdax-accounts etc x Tidy price batch tracking into recorder.js x Switch from EUR to GBP as primary quote currency across the board x Home page x Accounts service x Status page x Get GBP-EUR price for accounts service and ~account-history~ page from prices data, but hardcode there for now
- * Accounts service
- * Status page
+* Show amount of fiat transferred in on history page
-* Get GBP-EUR price for accounts service and account-history page from prices data, but hardcode there for now
 * Show current profit on status page
 * Highlight non-empty accounts on status page
+* gdax-prices: track live EUR-GBP price - https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml
+* Get proper EUR-GBP price, have historical data for it, and update account history page to use it
 * ?Store off balance history data to avoid slow fetch for account history page??
 * Set correct close time for orders, not just the time we checked and found they'd been closed
 * Spread bot (bot-spreader.js)